statgen/pheweb/README.md

 # How to Build a PheWeb for your Data

-If any of these steps is incorrect, please open an issue here or email me at <pjvh@umich.edu> and I'll see what I can do to improve things.
+If any of these steps is incorrect, please [open an issue on github](https://github.com/statgen/pheweb/issues/new) and I'll see what I can do to improve things.

 ### 1. Install PheWeb